Common Questions About Coaching

 -

-All new clients begin with an introductory Zoom call.
-This conversation allows us to discuss what you’re navigating and determine whether working together makes sense.
+All new clients begin with a 15-minute introductory call.
+This conversation gives us a chance to talk about what you’re navigating and determine whether working together makes sense.

-If we both agree to move forward, you will begin with the One-Month Coaching Commitment: four weekly sessions designed to establish rhythm and assess fit in a real working context.
+If we both agree to move forward, you’ll begin with a trial month: four weekly sessions designed to establish rhythm and experience the work firsthand.

-If at any point we determine that coaching with me is not the right container, either of us may say so.
+If at any point we determine that coaching together isn’t working, either of us can say so.
 A strong coaching relationship depends on mutual alignment, and I take that seriously.

 -